A quick introduction if you've never used Drupal before

 Those of you who know me, know I’ve supported Cascade for the last several years here on campus, and the Cascade Server software application follows a pretty standard process: a company of X number of employees envisioned, created, developed, marketed, and released their product for X amount of dollars per year for a license.
 Patches and new offerings come as their X number of people can create, test and release them.
 That’s the norm.

 Drupal isn’t the norm.
 Drupal isn’t even a company.
 Drupal is a community.

-Since 2001 the interest and involvement in the Drupal community has exploded.
+Since 2001 the interest and involvement in the Drupal community have exploded.
 Over a million sites use Drupal, over a million people are registered community members, and hundreds of thousands of those members actively contribute to Drupal's growth and success.

-The nearest thing one might point to as a company is the Drupal Association, which "is an educational non-profit organization that tasks itself with fostering and supporting the Drupal software project, the community and its growth.”
-The Association is comprised of 17 unpaid, volunteer members who handle and administer the financial donations from other organizations and corporate sponsors that go toward education, events, and development projects, and support the community so it can continue to develop Drupal.
+The nearest thing one might point to as a company is the Drupal Association, which "is an educational non-profit organization that tasks itself with fostering and supporting the Drupal software project, the community, and its growth.”
+The Association is comprised of 17 unpaid, volunteer members who handle and administer the financial donations from other organizations and corporate sponsors that go toward education, events, and development projects and support the community so it can continue to develop Drupal.

 So you see where this is leading?
-Drupal is created and maintained by every day people like you and I—people who are passionate about making and using the software.
+Drupal is created and maintained by everyday people like you and I—people who are passionate about making and using the software.

 Dries himself said, "It’s really the Drupal community and not so much the software that makes the Drupal project what it is.
 So fostering the Drupal community is actually more important than just managing the code base.”